Skip to content

 Name Parameters Returns Description

 handle_task() task: Task Task Default task handler.
-Interprets the Task's Parts (tool calls, inference) and executes them.
+Interprets the Task's Parts (tool calls and inference) and executes them.
 Can be overridden for custom orchestration.

 execute_task() task: Task Task Core execution method.
-For infer parts, it delegates to LLM.infer() to run the multi-step reasoning loop.
+For infer parts, it delegates to LLM.infer().
 For tool_call parts, it executes the tool directly.

 invoke() message, part_type="infer", tool_name=None, tool_args=None, session_id="invocation_session_id" str Async.
 Convenience method for direct agent invocation.
 Supports infer and tool_call.
 Accepts an optional session_id for memory.